Skip to main content

 Should I hire a freelancer or an automation agency?

-Freelancers are appropriate for narrow, well-defined automation tasks where you have internal technical capacity to maintain the system after delivery.
-Agencies are appropriate for broader implementations, multi-system integrations, and situations where you need ongoing support and the team doesn't have automation expertise.
-The key difference isn't quality — individual freelancers can be excellent — it's scope capacity and continuity.
-An agency has bench depth to cover sick days, onboard additional capacity, and maintain ongoing work without dependency on a single person.
+Freelancers work for narrow, well-defined tasks when you have internal technical capacity to maintain the system.
+Agencies are better for multi-system implementations and situations requiring ongoing support.
+The real difference isn't quality — individual freelancers can be excellent — it's bench depth.
+Agencies cover sick days, onboard extra capacity, and maintain continuity without depending on one person.

 Ready to Automate Your Biggest Time Sink?